-Many of us have picked up some home exercises to stay in shape during this time but I’ve had several people ask me, “Am I doing this right?” or “Should I be doing anything else?” to supplement these movements.
+Many of us have picked up some home exercises over the least year but I’ve had several people ask me, “Am I doing this right?” or “Should I be doing anything else?” to supplement these movements.
 Below we’ll go over a list of common bodyweight exercises and some tips on how to avoid injuries that can happen by overdoing it or using less-than-ideal form.

 Do this stretch for that strength move: Kneeling hip flexor stretch